 Limes originated in Indonesia and Malaysia and were first cultivated in Southeast Asia and India.
 Arab traders scattered the citrus, which finally rolled into Europe during the Crusades.
 Then Spanish colonizers brought limes to the New World, where they flourished with zest.

 While the ancient Greeks wielded large, two-pronged tools to carve and serve meat, seventh-century Middle Eastern potentates were the first to bring a fork to their lips.
 Around the 11th century, the first fork reached a Venetian table in the hand of a Byzantine princess, to the horror of local priests, who maintained that God had invented fingers for eating.
 It took more than 500 years for Italians to adopt the utensil, which raises the question, How did they twirl pasta before?
-Here’s why you should eat pizza with a knife and fork.

 As far back as 1000 AD, Ethiopians chewed the seeds and berries of the coffee plant for its stimulant effects.
 Nearby Yemen was the first to cultivate and roast the beans for brewing-Sufi mystics there used it to enhance their spiritual experience.
 Coffee was shipped throughout the Arab world from the Yemeni port of Mocha and made its way to Europe in the 17th century.

 The Afghans ate purple carrots some 5,000 years ago.
 Since then, carrots have been cultivated in a wide variety of colors and sizes-small, medium, and large (one Asian variety is three feet long).
 The modern vegetable, the stuff of Peter Rabbit, was likely developed by the Dutch in the 17th century and has been adding crunch to party trays and turning carrot acolytes orange ever since.